-NOTE: Temperatures in excess of $538^{\circ}C$ (1000°F) may be encountered when using an ignition oven.
+NOTE: Temperatures in excess of 538°C (1000°F) may be encountered when using an ignition oven.
 Use caution when handling hot samples or opening the oven.
 SAFETY FIRST

 - The automatic ovens (method A) will stop the test when all asphalt is burned off.
 Remove the sample from the oven and allow it to cool for approximately 30 minutes.
 Once the sample has cooled to room temperature, weigh and record the final mass.
 Calculate the asphalt content. - For manual ovens (method B), allow the sample to burn for at least 40 minutes after the ignition oven has cycled thru the initial burn off phase.
 Remove the sample from the oven and allow to cool to approximately room temperature (at least 30 minutes).
 Weigh and record the mass of the sample.
 Record the final mass of the sample to the nearest 0.1 g.
 Repeat burn-off until a visual inspection indicates complete burn-off has been accomplished. - A calibration factor will be established by testing a set of calibration samples for each mix type.
 If the difference between the measured asphalt contents of the two samples exceeds 0.15%, repeat the calibration process with two more samples and discard the high and low results.
 Compare the percent asphalt from ignition to the actual asphalt content of the calibration samples.
 Subtract the actual percent asphalt from the measured percent for each sample and average the two results.
-This will be the correction factor (C_F).
+This will be the correction factor which must be applied to all tests on the same mixture.
+Record the correction factor (C_F).